 People no longer flip through the newspaper to find job ads.
 Instead, they look to the Internet — so that is where you need to be.

-There are many employment websites out there that you can use to reach your audience.
+There are many employment websites out there that you can use to reach your candidates.

-Since they usually charge a fee for posting a job description, you don’t have to be on all of them — but pick a few with the widest reach and watch the applications roll in.
+Since these websites usually charge a fee for posting a job description, you don’t have to be on all of them — but pick a few with the widest reach and watch the applications roll in.

 Tip #6: Make use of professional bodies